Tag: politics

 To understand ‘ “woe” statements, one needs to understand history.
 While Tyre and Sidon were now (in Jesus’ time) prosperous cities, their pride, pagan behavior, and anti-Israel behavior had gotten them a lot of punishment.
 After Ezekiel’s , the cities weren’t washed clean, but wiped-off-the-map cleansed.
 Because of their geography, those locations would recover (and even retain their name), but the penalty received had been severe.

 In the time of Jesus, Tyre and Sidon were still very pagan, Las Vegas and New Orleans (during Mardi Gras) pagan.
-Devotion to gods or God was perfunctory at best. was the ruler.
+Devotion to gods or God was perfunctory at best.
+Money was the ruler.
 Yet…

 The Jews had prayer.
 They had the .
 They had “the church” (i.e., the and synagogues).
 It was all tightly integrated into their culture and their (more foot-stomping).
 Look where that got them!
 Chided and lectured by Jesus!